-Rachel Stewart received a BFA in sculpture from Boston University College of Fine Arts and a MA from Union Institute and University.
-She lived and worked in Jamaica making it her home for twenty years.
-She taught at the Edna Manley College of the Visual and Performing Arts and exhibited her sculptures in various galleries including the National Gallery of Jamaica.
+Although currently living in St. Petersburg, Florida, she frequently travels to Jamaica where she previously lived for twenty years.
+There she taught at the Edna Manley College of the Visual and Performing Arts and exhibited her sculptures in various galleries including the National Gallery of Jamaica.
 Her collaborative public art murals can be seen in the Springs Plaza in Kingston, Life of Jamaica, and New Kingston Shopping Plaza.
-Photos of her sculptures can be seen in Jamaican publications such as Dare to Dream by Ken Ramsay and The Garden Party Celebrating the 40th Anniversary of the Bank of Jamaica.
-Her sculpture Waves is in the collection of the National Gallery of Jamaica.
+Photos of her sculptures are included in the Jamaican publication, “The Garden Party Celebrating the 40th Anniversary of the Bank of Jamaica 2001, and the 2022 Bank of Jamaica “Golden Treasures”, a selection from the Bank of Jamaica’s Art collection.
+Her carved wood sculpture, “Wave” is in the permanent collection of the National Gallery of Jamaica in Kingston.

 Stewart is a recipient of the Artist Resource Fund Award from the Pinellas Arts Council of Florida (2003), St. Petersburg Arts Alliance (2016,2020), and a recent recipient of the Creative Pinellas 2022 Professional Artist Grant Award.